Skill-Based Mixture-of-Experts: Adaptive Routing for Heterogeneous Reasoning via Inferred Skills: Methodology

 \subsection{Problem Setup}

 Given a pool of $n$ models $\mathcal{M} = \{M_i\}_{i=1}^{n}$, where each model represents a distinct LLM with potentially different pre-training datasets and architectures, our goal is to optimize performance through dynamic allocation -- solving each problem with the most suitable subset of $k$ models, allowing experts to combine information to enhance reasoning.
 To achieve this, we assume access to a small validation set to obtain (1) model profiles $P_i \; \forall i \leq n$, and (2) aggregator profiles that benchmark the ability of each model to act as an aggregator.
 We use these profiles to recruit experts (at the instance level) and to select the aggregator (at the task level).
+Below, we describe how these profiles are created.